emqxarchive/emqx-enterprise-docs-en/rest.rst

         }
     }

-Retrive a Client on a Node
+Retrieve a Client on a Node
 --------------------------

 Definition::